e-dyn/gloria/README.md

 4. Restart the command prompt

 ### 2. Poetry
-This should be as simple as running `pipx install poetry` in your command prompt
+1. This should be as simple as running `pipx install poetry` in your command prompt
+2. For Mac-Users:run  `export PATH="$HOME/.local/bin:$PATH"`

 ### 3. Installing Gloria
 1. Create a local clone of the repository